transparency-dev/trillian-tessera/README.md

 ### Synchronous Integration

 Synchronous Integration is provided by [`tessera.IntegrationAwaiter`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#IntegrationAwaiter).
-This allows applications built with Tesserea to block until one or more leaves passed via calls to `Add()` are fully integrated into the tree.
+This allows applications built with Tessera to block until one or more leaves passed via calls to `Add()` are fully integrated into the tree.

 > [!Tip]
 > This is useful if e.g. your application needs to return an inclusion proof in response to a request to add an entry to the log.